 The dean said to the group, “Listen, I’m afraid there are some complications with your quest.
 First, there is one more member of your group — a “Bonny Braids” Wulfgard.
-She’s down at the city jail for drunken brawling at the Shady Lady, wherein a Magic Monkey spell was cast, and two dozen magic monkeys wrecked the entire block.
+She’s down at the city jail for partaking in a drunken brawl at the Shady Lady with sixty other patrons, wherein a Magic Monkey spell was cast at some point, and two dozen magic monkeys wrecked the entire block.
 She and the other sixty people involved are being held for questioning, but her father is on the city guard, so she can get out on bail to complete her final.

 “Second, you’ll have to pass a preliminary exam by getting rid of the magic monkeys, which have been corralled into a barn up the road from the Shady Lady.”

 Grumbling, the group goes down to the city jail to meet the token slacker of the group project.
 It turns out Bonny is a seventeen-year-old girl, a drunken carouser, a born sorority chick, and a six-foot-two viking bitch.

 She is also, as it turns out, the party healer.
 Cue universal groan from the party as she stumbles out of her cell with a, “Sup, bitches.
 Let’s do this.”

 On top of everything else, Bonny turns out to be the one who cast the Magic Monkey spell, and getting out of jail was her opportunity to dispose of the wand that cast it.
 I don’t know how long those other sixty guys were interrogated before they finally gave up.